armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

 hypernationalist LatAm governments instead turned towards resource economies.
-When these plans stumbled, governments tried currency stabilization/devaluation and other macroeconomic controls that work particularly  poorly in the newly-globalized economy.
+When these plans stumbled, governments tried currency stabilization/devaluation and other macroeconomic manipulations that worked particularly  poorly in the newly-globalized economy.
 For example, in 1997 global currency markets plunged as the result of an exodus from the overleveraged Thai baht; in response, Argentina pegged their peso to the dollar to keep its value high.
-This killed their exports, since their largest trading partner, Brazil, couldn't afford them anymore; then Argentina froze withdrawals, impoverishing people by making their saved money illiquid.
+This killed their exports, since their largest trading partner, Brazil, couldn't afford them anymore.
+Then Argentina froze withdrawals, impoverishing people by making their saved money illiquid.
 The only way out was forced deflation, to drive nominal prices back down, but that is politically very difficult.